Uniswap/org-v1/src/pages/docs/v2/01-smart-contracts/01-architecture.md

 ## Oracles

-For an in-depth discussion of Uniswap V2 oracles, see the <Link to='/whitepaper.pdf'>whitepaper</Link>.
+For an in-depth discussion of Uniswap V2 oracles, see the <a href='/whitepaper.pdf' target='_blank' rel='noopener noreferrer'>whitepaper</a>.

 ## WETH